 - In a mixing bowl, combine cassava, sugar, and water then mix thoroughly

-- Add lye water while continously stirring the mixture
+- Add lye water while continuously stirring the mixture

 - Put-in the buko-pandan essence then mix again